CORE-T: COherent REtrieval of Tables for Text-to-SQL: Methodology

-\paragraph{Compatibility cache.} We combine these signals into a column-pair compatibility score $s(c_i,c_j)\in[0,1]$ with a simple hand-crafted function and a hard key--foreign-key-like constraint: we only score pairs where \emph{at least one} column is unique and the values exhibit a subset relation.
-This promotes key-like joins while suppressing spurious matches from generic columns (e.g., \texttt{id}, \texttt{name}) that can create noisy join graphs in pooled corpora.
-Full details and our exact scoring function are in Appendix~\ref{app:compat-eval} (Eq.~\ref{eq:colscore}, Figure~\ref{fig:compatibility-scores}).
-The table--table compatibility score is the best valid column match: { } and we cache the corresponding argmax join columns.
-If no valid column pair exists, we set $\mathrm{CS}(t_i,t_j)=0$.
-This cache is computed once offline and reused across queries.
-Compared to a JAR-style similarity scoring (without relational constraints and without ignoring \textsc{null}s), our scoring yields more accurate joinability estimates (Appendix~\ref{app:compat-eval}, Table~\ref{tab:compatibility-eval}).
+\paragraph{Compatibility cache.} We combine these signals into a column-pair compatibility score $s(c_i,c_j)\in[0,1]$ with a hand-crafted function and a hard key--foreign-key-like constraint: we only score pairs where \emph{at least one} column is unique and the values exhibit a subset relation.
+This promotes key-like joins while suppressing spurious matches from generic columns (e.g., \texttt{id}, \texttt{name}) in pooled corpora.
+Details and the scoring function are in Appendix~\ref{app:compat-eval} (Eq.~\ref{eq:colscore}, Figure~\ref{fig:compatibility-scores}).
+The table--table compatibility score is the best valid column match: { } and we cache the corresponding argmax join columns; if no valid pair exists, $\mathrm{CS}(t_i,t_j)=0$.
+The cache is computed offline and reused across queries.
+Appendix~\ref{app:compat-eval} reports joinability gains over JAR-style similarity scoring (Table~\ref{tab:compatibility-eval}) and discusses sparse construction at inference time and incremental maintenance under corpus updates.